 Also since way back when, I’ve been enthusiastic about eco-friendly and sustainable energy.
 I kid you not.
 My middle school science fair project was a tiny plywood house with solar power, and from that point forward, I dreamed of having solar power at my house.
 GOOD NEWS!
 WE HAVE SOLAR POWER!
 My studio in the barn and our house are powered by solar panels on our barn roof.
 We live in a slightly nicer version of my science fair project (!) - like a middle school vision board before having any idea what a vision board was, only the manifestation isn't made of plywood and does have furniture (I didn't make any tiny plywood furniture back then, it was all I could do to get the house part of the project done in time - can you relate?).

 Because of this early (and ongoing) eco-geekery, all of the products here are made using eco-friendly practices.

 All of the cloth products are made using eco-friendly inks, no water is used during printing, there are no sudsy residues produced, add to that, all workers are paid a living wage, in London, England, no less.
 Not too shabby.

 The paper goods are made here in New England in a facility powered by wind.

 Our note cards are printed on hemp paper, paired with cheery envelopes from a mill that's been using hydropower since 1922 (!), and all notebooks are printed using FSC-certified paper.

 Any products that ship in a clear sleeve use clear bags made from vegetable matter that’s 100% compostable.

 Our shipping boxes are made from recycled materials, as is the tissue paper we use for packing, and the decorative stickers we use on our boxes are compostable as well.

-Please feel free to say hi or send any questions my way at email@example.com
+Please feel free to say hi, send questions, or share suggestions and thoughts on sustainability my way at email@example.com

 Thank you for stopping by!